 Nurse: Is this your son?

 - Promotion to Opening Titles: Heather Burns, who plays Leah, Ray's girlfriend in season one and ex in season two got this halfway through the second season.
 She doesn't get her own little animation bit, though, they snuck her name into the top-right corner of the screen during Ted Danson's bit.

 - Properly Paranoid: Richard Antrem has very little reason to believe that his wife Priscilla is having an affair when he hires Jonathan.
 She is having one, and with George—who is also Antrem's nemesis and publishing rival—to boot.

-- After John was framed for murder George while high noticed that everyone around him was giving him a death glare and surmised that he was being followed.
-Ray and john shrugged it off as a drug induced illusion.
-Turns out he was right
+- After Jonathan was framed for murdering George while high, he noticed that everyone around him was giving him a death glare and surmised that he was being followed.
+Ray and Jonathan shrugged it off as a drug induced illusion.
+It turns out he was right.

 - Refuge in Audacity: The entire premise of the show.